nevrome/mobest/docs/basic.md

 The defined research area plotted on top of a map.
 ```

 With the research area properly defined we can move to the next challenge and extract the land area in the research area.
-For that we have to obtain a dataset with polygons that trace the coastlines for all around the world.
+For that we have to obtain a dataset with polygons that trace the world's coastlines.
 The [naturalearthdata](https://www.naturalearthdata.com) project provides open worldwide geodata in different resolutions and in easy to use data formats.
 The `rnaturalearth` package makes it easy to download this data right into `sf` objects in R.

 ```r
 worldwide_land_outline_4326 <- rnaturalearth::ne_download(